tejank10/tejank10.github.io/_posts/2019-08-25-GSoC-2019-Differentiable-Duckietown.markdown

 ## What next?
-It was a productive summer for me.
+What a productive summer it was!.
 I believe this is just a start for differentiable programming.
 By having knowledge about the system, we can speed up the training of a model on it by leaps and bounds.
 In future, I plan to:
-- Transfer learning on the
+- Transfer learning: Evaluating the performace model trained on one map by testing it on other maps.
+- Defining tasks over of maps
+- There has been some advances in terms of the [pakcages](https://phyre.ai) for physical environements for deep learning.
+I plan to do some experiments on that using diffferentiable programming.

 ## Ackowledgements
 I am extremely grateful to my mentor Mike Innes for posing faith in me for this ambitious project.
 A huge thanks to my fellow GSoC'er Avik Pal for his amazing RayTracer, and helping me out from time to time.
 I would also like to thank Dhairya Gandhi for his valuable inputs, Julia Computing Bengaluru for hosting me, and Julia Computing for providing machines for training.
 Finally, I thank Google for providing me this amazing opportunity in being part of the mission to drive open source culture.